Continued from A Mennonite’s Day in Court

 “You’ve had a long day maybe you should go home and rest,” he said.

 Just as I said, “I think I can make it, we only have a few hours left.”
-The lights started flickering on and off, and suddenly the whole place when dark.
+The lights started flickering on and off, and suddenly the whole place went dark.

 “It must be the strong winds that they were talking about on the radio earlier.
 I heard that it was supposed to get really windy out, tonight,” Sam explained as we heard Hilary’s deep voice through the speakers, “Could everyone please come to the front office?”